Gromov hyperbolicity of pseudoconvex finite type domains in $\mathbb{C}^2$: Pseudoconvex bounded smooth finite type domains are Gromov hyperbolic

 \section{Pseudoconvex bounded smooth finite type domains are Gromov hyperbolic}

-Now we want to prove out main result (Theorem \ref{mainth}).
-As in the previous section, we start studying the behaviour of the geodesics in a pseudoconvex smooth finite type domain in $\C^2$.
-First of all we need to recall the following result about visibility.
+Now we want to prove our main result (Theorem \ref{mainth}).
+As in the previous section, we start studying the behavior of the geodesics in a pseudoconvex smooth finite type domain in $\C^2$.
+First of all, we need to recall the following result about visibility (in this section the geodesics are with respect to the Kobayashi distance).